hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

 The CLI collects each execution event, along with a randomly generated UUID.
 The execution event contains the command name, timestamp and whether the execution resulted in an error or not. **Error messages, arguments and flags are not recorded**.
-CLI also collects the server version and UUID that it is talking to.
+The CLI also collects the server version and UUID that it is talking to.
 The operating system platform and architecture is also noted along with the CLI version.